-Unlocking financing 1. for project developers: project developers in Africa have indicated that difficulty accessing early-stage capital and the high cost of capital are among the biggest challenges to scaling.
-AMCs start as a none binding commitments; however, over time, buyers could establish legally binding purchase contracts with project developers.
+Unlocking financing for project developers: Project developers in Africa have indicated that accessing early-stage capital the high cost of capital are among the biggest challenges to scaling.
+AMCs start as none binding commitments; however, over time, buyers could establish legally binding purchase contracts with project developers.
 These agreements can be for immediate purchase (providing financing on the spot to project developers) or future purchase (providing documentation that project developers can leverage to access traditional financing like bank loans).

-"If advance offtake agreements or something like this existed to cover the initial project development phase, this could really boost carbon project development." -Project Developer confidence from financiers and demonstrate project viability.
+"If advance offtake agreements or something like this existed to cover the initial project development phase, this could really boost carbon project development." -Project Developer

+Ensuring sufficient income for credits: Additionally, AMCs can provide support by setting a floor price for the purchase of credits.
+Project developers have indicated that being able to demonstrate a potential floor price for credit purchases can help increase confidence from financiers and demonstrate project viability.
 It can also help ensure sufficient income goes to project developers for the sale of credits.
 This can, in turn, help increase the income for on the ground communities and implementors.

-Ensuring sufficient income for credits: Additionally, AMC's can provide support by setting a floor price for the purchase of credits.
-Project developers have indicated that being able to demonstrate a potential floor price for credit purchases can help increase